 Using Mulch With a Ground Layer

 Even the best mulch in the world can only block out so much light.
-No matter how much you apply, a few rays of sunlight are going to slip through the cracks, so it pays to add a ground layer beneath that mulch.
+No matter how much you apply, a few rays of sunlight are going to slip through the cracks, so it pays to add a ground layer beneath.

 If you weren’t sold on our earlier suggestion to use newspaper, then you’ll find that standard cardboard works just as well to completely smother your weeds.